2023 Inductees, Reception and Banquet Tickets

-SCOTT, FREDDIE (DOB August 5, 1952) – Football – A native of Grady, AR, Freddie Scott played high school football at Pine Bluff.
+SCOTT, FREDDIE (DOB August 5, 1952) – Football – A native of Grady, AR, Freddie Lee Scott played high school football at Pine Bluff.
 He went on to play collegiately at Amherst College in Amherst, MA 1971-73.
 Scott set New England records on the way to being named Little All-America.
 In his first season, Scott caught 29 passes for 614 yards and six touchdowns in just seven games.
 In 1972, he had his best season as a collegian, compiling 936 receiving yards and breaking New England records for most receptions in a season with 66 and most touchdowns in a season with 12.
 As a senior co-captain, Scott caught 48 passes for 786 yards and nine touchdowns running his career receiving yardage to 2,336 yards and touchdown total to 27--both New England records.
 In just 23 career games, Scott averaged more than 100 yards receiving per game and was named New England College Division Player of the Year by UPI.
 A two-time ECAC All-Star and selected to play in the North-South game, Scott received Amherst's Tom Ashley Award for outstanding play in football.
-A premier receiver in college and in the NFL for 10 seasons with the Baltimore Colts, he is still ranked #1 in the following categories at Amherst College: Career yds 2,336, career receptions 143, career TD’s 27, and single season TD’s 12 (1972).
+He is still ranked #1 in the following categories at Amherst College: Career yds 2,336, career receptions 143, career TD’s 27, and single season TD’s 12 (1972).
+He played in the NFL for 10 seasons with the Baltimore Colts (1974-77) and the Detroit Lions (1978-83).
+Then in the USFL for the LA Express in 1984.
 In 2001, Scott was inducted into the College Football Hall of Fame.

 JIMMY WALKER - Football